Arshia-Izadyar/Arshia-Izadyar/README.md

 ***__Intelligence__*** is the ability to solve hard problems and ***__wisdom__*** is knowing which problems to solve.

-you have the capacity to be great, But don't sacrifice something good in value.

 Make sure you spend quality time with your loved ones.
 Make your friends and family laugh.